brick/geo/README.md

 Requirements and installation
 -----------------------------

-This library requires PHP 5.5 or higher.
-[HHVM](http://hhvm.com/) is officially supported.
+This library requires PHP 5.5 or higher, or [HHVM](http://hhvm.com/).

 We recommend installing it with [Composer](https://getcomposer.org/).
 Just define the following requirement in your `composer.json` file: